GabrieLempert/ProjectParllelComputing/ReadMe.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the Afeka College License.
 See the [LICENSE](LICENSE) file for details.